geekingfrog/geekingfrog.com/blog/posts/2021-03-20-parse-optional-form-urlencoded.md

 # The bugs
 So something is amiss, we can decode `None` with the sentinel value, but the regular ones can't be deserialize anymore.
-For non self describing format like a query string or a url encoded form, the string `max-size=12` can be deserialized as String or a number.
+For non self-describing format like a query string or a url encoded form, the string `max-size=12` can be deserialized as String or a number.
 It seems it's [a serde limitation](https://github.com/nox/serde_urlencoded/issues/33) when using `serde(flatten)` or `serde(untagged)`.
 Thankfully, there is [a workaround](https://docs.rs/serde_qs/0.8.3/serde_qs/index.html#flatten-workaround).

 First, we need to specify a custom deserializing function for the variants of the enum: